shuenmei/NWU-FINTECH-03-2023-Module1-HMWK/README.md

 ### I like Github a lot, but not sure how to use it, will read and learn.

 This is for Home work Module 1
+I am useing this one for my homework 1